Northeast Coast campaign (1677): The campaign

 In February 1677, for the second time, Richard Waldron betrayed the Wabanaki by offering a peace conference in which he disarmed and seized the native leaders.
 This event led to the first migration of Abenaki to St. Francis (Odanak).
 In April Simon raided York and Wells, killing ten New England colonists.

 On May 14, 1677, the settlers having returned, Chief Mugg Hegone and his forces again laid siege to present-day Scarborough.
 The siege lasted three days, the Wabanaki killed three soldiers and captured a fourth.
 On the third day, Mugg was killed and the Wabanaki militia then ended the siege.
 They then went on to raid York and Wells again, killing seven.
-As they withdrew, they again raided York on June 29, 1677 the Wabanaki militia ambushed large force of American soldiers and their natives allies near Scarborough.
+As they withdrew, they again raided York on June 29, 1677, the Wabanaki militia ambushed a large force of American soldiers and their native allies near Scarborough.
 The Wabanaki killed 60 men in total.
 That summer the Wabanaki stole 20 fishing boats off Maine.

 On July 18, 1677, at Port La Tour, Nova Scotia, about 80 Mi’kmaq attacked 26 New England fishermen who were in five fishing vessels.
 The natives boarded the vessels, stripped the men of their clothing, tied them up, leaving them on deck until nightfall, when they commanded them to set sail towards Penobscot River, in Maine (close to Castine).
-A few hours later, while still in harbour, the captain was able to regain control the natives.
+A few hours later, while still in harbour, the captain was able to regain control of the natives.
 While some natives escaped, the New Englanders imprisoned some of the natives, taking them to Marblehead, Massachusetts where they were tortured and stoned to death by a group of women.

 Retaliatory raids by the colonists on native villages were unsuccessful.